Each spring, the Masters represents a rite of passage in golf. The official beginning of a new season dawns with the passing of the Masters.

 Roberts and Jones were men before their time, and this week we enjoy their legacy.

-Ted Bishop is director of golf for The Legends of Indiana Golf Course in Franklin and is secretary of PGA of America.
+Ted Bishop is director of golf for The Legends of Indiana Golf Course in

 Photo Caption: Each spring, the Masters represents a rite of passage in golf.
 The official beginning of a new season dawns with the passing of the Masters.